I began writing in maths magazines back in 1997.

 Later I wrote for the Times Educational Supplement, and more stories emerged into the wider public.

-When I said goodbye to the classroom, I collected up these various stories and turned them into a book,
+When I said goodbye to the classroom, I collected up these various stories and turned them into Denominator.

 .